Gurpreets11/Android_Kotlin_Interview_Questions/README.md

 * **What is the difference between a class and an object in Kotlin?**

-	**Answer:** A class is a blueprint for creating objects, while an object is a single instance of a class.
+	**Answer:**<br/>A class is a blueprint for creating objects, while an object is a single instance of a class.
 Objects are often used to implement singletons in Kotlin.

 * **What are Data Classes?**<br/>